OWASP/samm/v2.0/beta/core/operations/o-operational-management.md

 In accordance with the organization's Data Protection Policy, processes and procedures are in place for protecting and preserving data throughout their lifetime, whether at rest, being processed, or in transit.
 Particular attention is given to the handling and protection of sensitive data outside the active processing system, including, but not limited to: storage, retention, and destruction of backups; and the labeling, encryption, and physical protection of offline storage media.
 Organization processes and procedures cover the implementation of all controls adopted to comply with regulatory, contractual, or other restrictions on storage locations, personnel access, and other factors.

-### Notes

-- Data protection capabilities overlaps with policy & compliance governance.
-Third paragraph.
-However, the content here is already more specific.
-So maybe it just needs a reference to the P&C activity stream.
-- Make the difference between L1 and L2 more clear.
-More concrete.
-Maybe mention the "data catalog".
-- Why is a data catalogue useful?
-Data classification.
-Threat modelling.

-### Guidance

 ### Maturity Questions
 #### Q 1